Difference Between Telophase 1 And 2

 Genetic Implications of Telophase II

 Telophase II is critical because it completes the process of meiosis, resulting in four haploid cells.
 Each cell contains a single set of unreplicated chromosomes.
-These cells are now ready to function as gametes (sperm or egg cells) in sexual reproduction.
-The genetic diversity introduced during prophase I (through crossing over) and metaphase I (through independent assortment) is now preserved in these haploid cells, contributing to the genetic variation in offspring.
+Which means these cells are now ready to function as gametes (sperm or egg cells) in sexual reproduction.
+The genetic diversity introduced during prophase I (through crossing over) and metaphase I (through independent assortment) is now preserved in these haploid cells, contributing to the genetic variation in offspring Most people skip this — try not to..

 Side-by-Side Comparison: Telophase I vs. Telophase II